abdulg95/react-resume2/app/data/about.md

 - I've been to 2 other countries and I'm eager to travel the world and have new experiences.

-- Not sure if I'll be able to travel this year but I plan to be in Japan for the 2020 olympics.
+- Not sure if I'll be able to travel this year but I plan to be in Japan for the 2020 olympics(Update: due to the pandemic.
+It didn't happen :( ).

 - I would also like to visit Australia, Singapore and Amsterdam, sometime in the future.